bw7432/flutter_bloc_starter/README.md

 It demonstrates the use of flutter bloc for creating login, sign up, and sign out functionality.

 ## Flutter Bloc
-Use the bloc patter to create flutter apps with a solid design pattern, are easy to work on, and organize code efficently.
+Use the bloc pattern to create flutter apps with a standardized design pattern, are easy to work on, and organize code efficently.

 ## Flutter Files
-This plugin (Flutter Files) for Visual Studio code make generating boilerplate bloc code much easier.
+This plugin (Flutter Files) for Visual Studio code makes generating boilerplate bloc code much easier.
 Flutter Files generated code lives in the "Features" directory in this example.
-These are you pages.
+These are your pages.

 ## What's Inside
 - features - pages, state, events, screens